Expository Text Generation: Imitate, Retrieve, Paraphrase: Results

 \subsection{Ablation Study}

-We conduct an ablation study (Table \ref{table:ablation_sm}, full results Table \ref{table:ablation_full}) to determine the contribution of two key design choices of IRP.
-We find that using stylistic content plans over the document title for retrieval, and generating text iteratively instead of all at once, both improve the fluency and factuality of IRP.
+We conduct an ablation study (Table \ref{table:ablation_sm}, full results Table \ref{table:ablation_full}) and find that using stylistic content plans over the topic as a query and generating text at the sentence level instead of all at once, both improve the performance of IRP.
+This suggests that an iterative RAG model that creates fine-grained queries, such as IRP, is a preferred strategy for our task.